Bold Leaftail (Phyllogomphus selysi)

 Behaviour

 The Bold leaftail hunts from a perch and has a swift, powerful flight.
-Hunts from exposed twigs and branches up to about two meters above the ground, but often found lower down.
-Individuals rest in the tree-tops when not hunting.
-They can be fairly confiding but remain alert, and will fly high and far once disturbed.
+They mostly perch on exposed twigs and branches on top of bushes, usually within two meters of the ground.
+Adults spend relatively little time at water and are more often found away from the river.
+Individuals are known to rest in the tree-tops when not hunting.
+The Bold Leaftail can be fairly confiding but remains alert, and will fly high and far once disturbed.
 Phyllogomphus selysi is elusive and seldom seen, and may be largely crepuscular in its activity.

 Status and Conservation

-A rare and localised species in South Africa.
-Phyllogomphus selysi reaches its southern limit in South Africa where it is marginal and known from relatively few sites.
+The Bold Leaftail is a rare and localised species in South Africa.
+Phyllogomphus selysi reaches its southern limit in north-eastern South Africa where it is marginal and known from relatively few sites.
 It is listed as of Least Concern in the IUCN Red List of Threatened species.
 This is due to its wide distribution in tropical Africa.
-Mostly found in undisturbed habitats.
+The Bold Leaftail is mostly found in undisturbed habitats.

 Distribution

 Phyllogomphus selysi is a tropical species found in Central, Eastern and Southern Africa.
-Occuring from Cameroon across to Kenya and down through central Africa to Botswana and South Africa.
+Occuring from Cameroon across to Kenya and down through central Africa to Botswana, Zimbabwe, Mozambique, and South Africa.
 Its distribution in South Africa is limited to the Limpopo and Mpumalanga lowveld areas and extreme NE KwaZulu-Natal.

 Below is a map showing the distribution of records for Bold Leaftail in the OdonataMAP database as at February 2020.